so0k/terraform-workshop/kops/README.md

 ### Deploy upstream channels

+**NOTE**: These channels were deployed as part of cluster bootstrap

 There are several upstream channels such as dashboard and heapster, we may install these as follows:

 ```bash